zikula/core/docs/AccessControl/Users/Dev/MessageInterface.md

 ---
 # Message interface

-Modules that want the Core to identify the module as Message-capable must provide a class which implements `\Zikula\UsersModule\MessageModule\MessageModuleInterface`.
+Bundles that want the Core to identify the bundle as Message-capable must provide a class which implements `\Zikula\UsersBundle\MessageBundle\MessageBundleInterface`.

 This interface requires: